brianruizdev/Dotfiles/README.md

 This utility is a compilation of Windows tasks I perform on each Windows system I use.
 It is meant to streamline installs, debloat with tweaks, troubleshoot with config, and fix Windows updates.
 I am extremely picky about any contributions to keep this project clean and efficient.

-Winutil must be run in Admin mode because it performs system-wide tweaks.
+WinUtil must be run in Admin mode because it performs system-wide tweaks.
 To achieve this, run PowerShell as an administrator.

 Launch Command: